emcuttsy/monoglot-anxiety/content/english/post/book-review-the-language-secret.md

 ## Chapter breakdown

-_The Language Secret_ is divided into 10 chapters, each with an (in my opinion) far-too-long name that buries the point.
-Here are my translations

-1. **The 4 Core Language Skills: Speaking, Listening, Reading, and Writing
+_The Language Secret_ is divided into an introduction, conclusion, and 10 chapters.
+Each chapter has a title, a subtitle, and a sub-subtitle.
+Yes, a sub-subtitle.
+Excessive verbosity is my main critique of The Language Secret, and these title names should give you a sense of what I mean by that.

+Below are the 10 chapters, fist my "translation" of the chapter name

-   **(_The Birmingham Screwdriver: In Which We Find Out How To Get Started and Use The Right Tools for the Job: What Is Involved in Learning a Language and How Long It Takes_)
+1. The Birmingham Screwdriver: In Which We Find Out How To Get Started and Use The Right Tools for the Job: What Is Involved in Learning a Language and How Long It Takes

-   1. Hi
+**_Read: The 4 Core Language Skills: Speaking, Listening, Reading, and Writing._**

+2. Caught in the Web of Words: In Which We Learn from a Scot Who Loved English: Active and Passive Vocabulary

+**Read: How to Learn Vocabulary**

+**Chapter 3:**

 ## Use language families to learn multiple languages at once